apetrone11235/angela-petrone.github.io/_posts/2019-03-01-Bryce-Harper-Pt2.md

 > 0.1321866
 ```

-Finally, I calculated the standard deviation and variance of the residuals:
+Finally, I calculated the standard deviation and variance of the residuals, which were fairly high, but relatively lower than other models I tested:
 ```
 var(lm$residuals)
 > 18.44